sinsunsan/archiref_wiki/security.md

 * **[[Buffer overflow]]** : When an application don't have enough memory to write its data, the system behave in a un predicable way, and can give possibility to special attack

+* **File system vulnerability** : Wrong settings of the file system, where you allow user to upload files, change permission...